Deanne Horner D’Emilio, JD

 Deanne Horner D’Emilio, JD began her tenure as the sixth President of Gwynedd Mercy University on August 1, 2017.
-She will also serve as Professor of Management in the Gwynedd Mercy University School of Business and Education.
+Since joining Gwynedd Mercy University, D'Emilio has led the University through significant changes and milestones.

-D’Emilio most recently served as Provost and Vice President for Academic Affairs at Carlow University–another Mercy-sponsored institution.
+Prior to Gwynedd Mercy University, D’Emilio served as Provost and Vice President for Academic Affairs at Carlow University, another Mercy-sponsored institution.
 She assumed the position in July 2014 during a period of reorganization at Carlow, which included an academic transition from six schools and divisions to three colleges.
 D’Emilio led the University’s efforts to reorganize the academic structure, develop the strategic plan, strengthen programs, promote interdisciplinary approaches, implement process improvements, and optimize resources.
 She has launched more than a dozen new programs, created a division of Online and Digital Learning, and forged partnerships with corporate, health care, and education entities to benefit students and develop an enrollment pipeline.

 Before assuming the position of Provost and Vice President for Academic Affairs, D’Emilio served as Dean of the School of Management and Dean of the Graduate School at Carlow, successfully leading efforts to strengthen programs, implement process improvements, and optimize resources.